 Their process is a bit different to other options on the market that can use more aggressive reverse osmosis methods or don’t involve creating a wine at all.
 But taking those extra steps is important as it means they can create a final blend that is as much like a real wine as possible.

 p.s Giesen 0% wines are also 70-80% lower in calories than standard 12.5% alcohol ABV wines, making them a great alternative for the health-conscious consumer.

 Beer: Garage Project Tiny No Regrets Hazy IPA (0.5%)

-You can find a great review of Tiny by The Spinoff that talks about process and challenges Wellington based Garage Project overcame when brewing Tiny.
+You can find a great review of Tiny by The Spinoff that talks about the process and challenges Wellington-based Garage Project overcame when brewing Tiny.
 The short version is that it wasn't easy, and lots of batches went straight down the drain, but it was totally worth it.